ondrejsevcik/knowledge-base/books/fluent-forever.md

 - Submit your writing to an online exchange community.
 - Turn every correction you recieve into a flash card.

+#### Word order

+- Remove a word from your sentence
+- Anytime the position of a word, the form of a word, or the word itself surprises you, then learn it.

 ---